-- 1. An employee on an on-call status rotation will be scheduled for three (3) hours on the weekend during the pool season, with the specific start time to be set by the City with recognition of the work to be done.
+- An employee on an on-call status rotation will be scheduled for three (3) hours per day on the weekend during the pool season, with the specific start time to be set by the City with recognition of the work to be done.
 Testing regimen to be performed by pool personnel.
 Any hours scheduled to be worked on the weekend shall be in excess of hours scheduled to be worked on the previous Monday through Friday.
 These weekend hours shall be considered scheduled overtime, to be compensated at the rate specified under Section C, below.
 If the work scheduled to be performed during the minimal hourly obligation is completed in less than three (3) hours, the employee may leave the work site and remain on-call as defined under Section D, below.
 However, the employee will still be entitled to be paid for the minimum hourly obligation of three (3) hours at the rate specified in Section C below. - 2.
-It is understood that the assignment of on-call status work hours during the pool season is done to ensure that required pool maintenance tasks, such as chemical testing, pump and automatic control inspection, and super-chlorination, are accomplished. - 3.
+It is understood that the assignment of on-call status work hours during the pool season is done to ensure that required pool maintenance tasks, such as chemical testing, pump and automatic control inspection, and super-chlorination, are accomplished in addition to other tasks deemed necessary by the Public Works Superintendent. - 3.
 For weekends outside the pool season, there shall be no scheduled weekend hours.
 Rather, weekend work responsibilities shall shift to emergency response only, under the terms and conditions to be delineated below.